syncfusion-content/fileformat-docs/FileFormat/PDF/Working with BookMarks.md

 {% highlight vb.net %}
 [VB.NET]

-'Create a new document.
+'Creates a new document.

 Dim document As New PdfDocument()

-'Add a page.
+'Adds a page.

 Dim page As PdfPage = document.Pages.Add()

-'Create bookmark.
+'Creates bookmark.

 Dim bookmark As PdfBookmark = document.Bookmarks.Add("Page 1")

-'Set the destination page.
+'Sets the destination page.

 bookmark.Destination = New PdfDestination(page)

-'Set the destination location.
+'Sets the destination location.

 bookmark.Destination.Location = New PointF(20, 20)

-'Adding the child bookmark
+'Adds the child bookmark

 Dim childBookmark As PdfBookmark = bookmark.Insert(0, "heading 1")